DrDroidLab/telemetry-sdk/README.md

 - **User Interactions**: Captures click events and user interactions
 - **User Identification**: Track user identity with traits and session management
 - **Custom Events**: Capture user-defined events with flexible payloads
+- **Session Replay**: Record and replay user sessions for debugging and analysis
 - **Session Tracking**: Automatic session ID generation and tracking
 - **Input Validation**: Comprehensive validation and sanitization of all user data
 - **Automatic Shutdown**: Ensures events are flushed when the application closes